IntelLabs/t2sp/README.md

 # Tutorials

 A 10-minute video `intro.mp4`, located at the root of the repository, introduces the basic concept of T2SP.

-We have a set of [tutorials](https://github.com/intel/FPGA-Devcloud/tree/master/main/QuickStartGuides/T2S) at Intel DevCloud.
-A compiler binary is also there, and all dependencies have been installed, so you may start using the programming environment immediately.
+There are also a set of [tutorials](https://github.com/intel/FPGA-Devcloud/tree/master/main/QuickStartGuides/T2S) at DevCloud.

 # Next release
-We aim to release the following in December, 2021:
+We aim to release the following between December, 2021 and February, 2022:
 + Throughput numbers of SGEMM, 2-D convolution, and Capsule convolution on GEN 12 GPU.
 + Initial throughput numbers for Stratix 10 FPGA.
++ Embedding of T2SP into OneAPI for kernel programming on FPGAs, GPUs and CPUs.

 # Citation